elliotclowes/learnt.me/Articles Read/2024-06/Article — Rejecting GMOs hinders human progress and keeps the poor hungry.md

 Every month that our collective global culture hinders the deployment of higher-yielding, more nutritious, more extreme environmentally tolerant crops which require less fertilizer and pesticide; is another month for which future generations will look back with regret.

-Over the next 25 years, the development, and successful use of genetic engineering in the production of agricultural crops, will play a vital role in the support of human flourishing and save and enrich the lives of millions.
-This will, however, only be possible if we support the research, development, and use of GE technologies in a rational manner.